wrdhall3/fx-rate-project/README.md

    - We then calculated a **linear regression line** to identify the trend direction and establish a baseline forecast for future rates.
    - We calculated a **three-year trailing average** with upper and lower bounds (confidence intervals) to highlight periods of unusual volatility, particularly during significant economic events.

-### 4. **Seasonal Analysis with Prophet**
+### 4. **Interest Rate Parity (IRP) Calculation**
-   - Using the **Prophet time series forecasting model**, we detected seasonal trends in the USD to MXN exchange rate, finding that the rate typically depreciates during summer and appreciates in winter, potentially due to tourism-driven currency demand.
+   - To test the **Interest Rate Parity (IRP) hypothesis**, we calculated a forward exchange rate using the interest rates of US and Mexican 90-day T-bills, then compared it to the actual rate shifted by 90 days.
-   - We generated a 90-day forecast with Prophet to predict the exchange rate three months into the future, aligning with Carlito’s travel plans.
+   - The high correlation between the IRP-predicted rate and the actual exchange rate (approximately 0.98) confirmed the relevance of IRP, albeit with some limitations due to data gaps.

 ### 5. **Correlation Analysis of Economic Indicators**
    - We conducted a correlation analysis to understand the influence of different economic indicators on the USD to MXN exchange rate.
 High correlations with GDP (around 0.90) and inflation indicated strong relationships, while moderate correlations with other indicators helped refine our understanding of the rate’s drivers.
    - We visualized these correlations using a heatmap to easily interpret the strength and direction of each factor’s relationship with the exchange rate.

-### 6. **Interest Rate Parity (IRP) Calculation**
+### 6.**Seasonal Analysis with Prophet**
-   - To test the **Interest Rate Parity (IRP) hypothesis**, we calculated a forward exchange rate using the interest rates of US and Mexican 90-day T-bills, then compared it to the actual rate shifted by 90 days.
+   - Using the **Prophet time series forecasting model**, we detected seasonal trends in the USD to MXN exchange rate, finding that the rate typically depreciates during summer and appreciates in winter, potentially due to tourism-driven currency demand.
-   - The high correlation between the IRP-predicted rate and the actual exchange rate (approximately 0.98) confirmed the relevance of IRP, albeit with some limitations due to data gaps.
+   - We generated a 90-day forecast with Prophet to predict the exchange rate three months into the future, aligning with Carlito’s travel plans.

 ### 7. **Visualization and Final Analysis**
    - We created a series of visualizations to communicate findings effectively, including: